Photocurrents induced by structured light: Kinetic theory

-Equation~\eqref{j_total} with the contributions~\eqref{jxypol} and \eqref{jxyph} is the main result of our work.
-It describes the generation of dc electric current by spatially inhomogeneous ac electric field in 2D systems.

-Besides the photothermoelectric current $\bm j^{\rm (th)}$ originating from inhomogeneous heating, the photocurrent contains the contributions $\bm j^{\rm (pol)}$ and $\bm j^{\rm (ph)}$.
+Besides the photothermoelectric current $\bm j^{\rm (th)}$ originating from inhomogeneous heating and proportional to the gradient of the radiation intensity, the photocurrent contains the contributions $\bm j^{\rm (pol)}$ and $\bm j^{\rm (ph)}$.
 The first one, $\bm j^{\rm (pol)}$ given by Eqs.~\eqref{jxypol}, is determined by the gradients of the (non-normalized) polarization Stokes parameters $S_j$ ($j = 1,2,3$).
-This photocurrent is induced by the electromagnetic field with spatially varying polarization, see Fig.~\ref{3d}, and emerges even if the field intensity is constant across the 2D gas plane.
+This photocurrent is induced by the electromagnetic field with spatially varying polarization, see Fig.~\ref{Fig_polarization}, and emerges even if the field intensity is constant across the 2D gas plane.
 It is also induced by the field with a fixed polarization but non-uniform intensity, e.g., when the ratio $S_j/S_0$ is constant but $S_0$ depends on $\bm r$.
-In this particular case, the photocurrent $\bm j^{\rm (pol)}$ can be seen as proportional to the gradient of the radiation intensity, similarly to the photothermoelectric contribution.
+In this particular case, the photocurrent $\bm j^{\rm (pol)}$ can be seen as proportional to the in-plane gradient of the radiation intensity, similarly to the photothermoelectric contribution.
 However, its direction is determined by the field polarization and it can flow both along or perpendicularly to the intensity gradient.
 The polarization-sensitive photocurrent flowing perpendicularly to the intensity gradient is somewhat similar to the edge photogalvanic current in 2DEG~\cite{Candussio2020,Durnev2023}.

 The contribution $\bm j^{\rm (ph)}$ given by Eq.~\eqref{jxyph} does not even require polarization gradients to emerge.
 For the field $\bm{E}(\bm r) = \bm E_0 \e^{i \phi(\bm r)}$ with the constant amplitude and polarization, the photocurrent $\bm j^{\rm (ph)}$ is proportional to the gradient of the phase $\phi(\bm r)$.
 An example of such a field $\bm{E}(\bm r)$ is the plane electromagnetic wave obliquely incident on the 2D system.
 In this geometry, the phase varies linearly in 2D plane as $\phi = \bm q_{\parallel} \cdot \bm r$, where $\bm q_{\parallel}$ is the in-plane component of the wavevector.
 The emerging photocurrent $\bm j^{\rm (ph)} \propto \bm q_{\parallel} |\bm E_{\parallel}|^2$ is proportional to the in-plane wavevector $\bm q_{\parallel} $ and corresponds to the photon drag effect~\cite{Karch2010,Stachel2014,Glazov2014}.
 Thus, the phase sensitive contribution $\bm j^{\rm (ph)}$ given by Eq.~\eqref{jxyph} can be viewed as a generalization of the photon drag effect to the electromagnetic field with arbitrary varying phase.